-Investing in a good mattress.
+- Investing in a good mattress.
 You spend roughly a third of your life in bed so get something that works for you.
 This does not mean it has to cost a fortune.
-I purchased a king sized mattress from Tuft and Needle for under a $1,000.
-They allow a 100 day trial period and even ship the mattress to your door!
-I always recommend that people sleep on a newly bought mattress for a few weeks to make sure it works for them.
+I purchased a king sized mattress from Tuft and Needling for under a $1,000.
+They allow a 100 day trial period (at that time at least) and even ship the mattress to your door!
+I always recommend that people sleep on a newly bought mattress for a few weeks at least to make sure it works for them.

-Use supplements and other tricks.
-Melatonin gummies can help with sleep especially if you work night shifts or have jet lag.
-Essential oil products can help the sleep process as well.
-Try using lavender and peace and calming shortly before bed.
-My favorite approach is to drink night time oriented tea.
-My favorite is Yogi Bedtime which has valerian root extract and passionflower plant extract.
+- Use supplements and other tricks (Check with your doctor before starting any supplements).
+Melatonin can help with the process especially if you work night shifts or have jet lag.
+Essential oil products can help with some relaxation.
+Try lavender and peace and calming.

-Have a bedroom temperature set between 60-67 degrees.
-When trying to fall asleep, your body temperature decreases so having a cooler bedroom room can help facilitate this.
+- Have a bedroom temperature set between 60-67 degrees.
+Decreasing your body temperature can help with falling asleep.

 - Avoid alcohol before bed.
 Although alcohol can help you feel sleepy, the metabolism that occurs can disrupt your sleep cycles, interrupt circadian rhythm, block REM sleep and aggravate breathing problems.
 In addition, it results in increased bathroom trips.

 - Limit caffeine intake to 300 mg to 400 mg and avoid intake at least 6 hours before bed.